Los Angeles Has Declared A State Of Emergency Over Aggressive Wildfire

-The blaze, which has shut down the heavily trafficked 405 freeway in both directions near the Getty Center, has prompted Los Angeles Mayor Eric Garcetti to declare a state of emergency and urgently order evacuations for approximately 150,000 residents.
+The Skirball fire, which has shut down the heavily trafficked 405 freeway in both directions near the Getty Center in Brentwood, has prompted Los Angeles Mayor Eric Garcetti to declare a state of emergency and order evacuations for approximately 150,000 residents.
 And it’s no wonder that’s the case with insane video footage showing an apocalyptic scene during morning commutes.
 This surreal clip shows an area near Mulholland Drive on fire next to the 405.

 #405 at Mulholland is on fire. #belair #westwood #mulholland #sepulveda pass pic.twitter.com/W1YqGxxxv6